jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (2) Where interest has been earned on any trust money but it is not practicable to add that interest to the trust money to be repaid to the depositor or to be paid to any other person entitled thereto, that interest shall be deemed to be public money and shall be transferred to the Crown Bank Account.

 ### 70 Unclaimed trust money
-(1) Any trust money that is unclaimed for a period of one year (or such longer period as the Minister directs) after having become repayable to the depositor or payable to any other person entitled thereto, shall, together with interest (if any) added thereto pursuant to section 69 of this Act, be deemed to be public money and shall be transferred to the Crown Bank Account.
+(1) Any trust money that is unclaimed for a period of 1 year (or such longer period as the Minister directs) after having become repayable to the depositor or payable to any other person entitled thereto, shall, together with interest (if any) added thereto pursuant to section 69, be deemed to be public money and shall be transferred to the Crown Bank Account.
 (2) If any person claims any trust money which has been deemed to be public money under this section, and establishes a claim to the satisfaction of the Treasury, the money shall be paid to that person out of the Crown Bank Account without further appropriation than this section.

 ## Part 7A — Security and intelligence departments